rhydb/SDL-GUI/README.md

 ## Organisation

-Organisation can only be created using dynamic grids, meaning they will grow with the items that are 'gridded' and are bigger than previously gridded items.
+Organisation can be created using dynamic grids or placing with exact co-ordinated

 Frames act as sub-grids allowing for further organisation.